mutiasyahra/pbo_semester4/comic-collection-review-tracker/README.md

 ## Demo

-For a demonstration of the application, please visit the following link: [Demo Video]
+For a demonstration of the application, please visit the following link: https://www.youtube.com/watch?v=lnMv857SaKE&feature=youtu.be